alvcwy/ar-js/README.md

 Live at https://alvcwy.github.io/ar-js/

+### To run:
+- Locally: run with http-server
+- Online: host on Github Pages/Glitch (https://glitch.com/dashboard)
+- Turn off dark mode to display camera

-### TODO:
+## TODO:
-- Display custom model/image in AR
-- Use location-based instead of marker
 - Some sort of onclick event for objects in AR
-    - Play sound on click
+    - Play sound on click?
-- Display text in AR (can use as instructions)

 ### Done:
 - Use custom marker

-<br> </br>

-### To run:
-- Locally: run with http-server
-- Online: host on Github Pages/Glitch (https://glitch.com/dashboard)
-- Turn off dark mode
+- Use custom model
+- Use custom animated model
+- Display image in AR (use a-image)
+- Display text in AR (can display instructions) (use a-text)
+- Use location-based AR

 ## Links
 ### Tutorial for markers: